aws-samples/aws-do-eks/Container-Root/eks/deployment/prometheus-grafana/README.md

 # Prometheus - Grafana Deployment

+## Prerequisites

+Prometheus and Grafana use Kubernetes persistent volumes to store data.
+A default storage class is required.
+The default storage class in EKS is typically gp2.
+This requires the EBS CSI driver to be deployed to the cluster.
+You can deploy the driver either via the scripts in /eks/deployment/csi/ebs, or by depoying the EBS CSI managed add-on from the EKS console.

+## Deploy

 This deployment uses Helm charts to deploy Prometheus and Grafana to your cluster.

-## Deploy

 To deploy Prometheus and Grafana, simply run